kubernetes/enhancements/keps/sig-storage/6058-csi-global-mount-fallback/README.md

 ##### e2e tests

-For beta: a node e2e test that:
+For beta: node e2e tests that cover both recovery paths.

+Pod-local fallback:

-1. Mounts a CSI volume via a pod using a mock CSI driver.
+1. Mount a CSI volume via a pod using a mock CSI driver.
-2. Kills kubelet, deletes the pod-local `vol_data.json`, restarts kubelet.
+2. Kill kubelet, delete the pod-local `vol_data.json`, restart kubelet.
-3. Asserts the volume is reconstructed (no `volumesFailedReconstruction` entry, normal unmount on pod deletion).
+3. Assert the volume is reconstructed (no `volumesFailedReconstruction` entry, normal unmount on pod deletion).

+Orphaned global mount:

+1. Mount a CSI volume via a pod using a mock CSI driver that delays `NodeUnstageVolume`.
+2. Delete the pod and stop kubelet after `NodeUnpublishVolume` succeeds but before the unstage completes, then restart kubelet.
+3. Assert the scan registers the global mount, `NodeUnstageVolume` is called, the directory is removed, and the volume leaves `node.status.volumesInUse` only after the unstage.

-Test will live in `test/e2e_node/csi_volume_reconstruction_test.go`.
+Tests will live in `test/e2e_node/csi_volume_reconstruction_test.go`.

 ### Graduation Criteria

 #### Alpha

-- Feature implemented behind `VolumeReconstructionFallback` (default off).
+- Feature implemented behind `VolumeReconstructionFallback` (default off), covering both the pod-local fallback and the orphaned global mount scan.
-- Unit test for the fallback path.
+- Unit tests for both recovery paths.
 - KEP merged.

 #### Beta